What is an Automotive Service Technician or Mechanic?

 - Hybrid Car Mechanic

 There were about 749,900 jobs for Automotive Service Technician or Mechanic in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 45,900 new jobs for Automotive Service Technician or Mechanic by 2026.
-There will be an estimated 75,600 positions for Automotive Service Technician or Mechanic per year.
+The BLS estimates 75,600 yearly job openings in this field.

 The states with the most job growth for Automotive Service Technician or Mechanic are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Automotive Service Technicians and Mechanics is somewhere between $23,420 and $66,950.
+The salary for Automotive Service Technicians and Mechanics ranges between about $23,420 and $66,950 a year.

 Automotive Service Technicians and Mechanics who work in District of Columbia, Alaska, or New Jersey, make the highest salaries.

-How much do Automotive Service Technicians and Mechanics make in different U.S. states?
+How much do Automotive Service Technicians and Mechanics make in each U.S. state?

 |State||Annual Mean Salary|